CACI-IMG/ForecasterDocs/reference/Forecasting/Forecast-Models/Forecast-Models.md

 - [**Weekly Interval Profile**](Weekly-Interval-Profile.md): The simplest interval level model.
 Creates a forecast based on the average value for interval of each day of the week over the training set.
 If required, also handles public holidays, by simply removing them from the training data.

+## Additional Bespoke Forecasting Models

+Additional bespoke models can also be created and easily added to Forecaster, by creating models in script using the R language.
+This can be hugely valuable when replicating existing business specific models.
+For more details on this functionality, please contact CACI for details.
+If you are comfortable working in the R environment, we can tell you all about how you can go about wrapping up your own models for use in Forecaster.
+Alternatively, we're more than happy to build those bespoke forecasting models for you as required.